DirtHasPower/WordleBot/README.md

 Change Log:

 • FindBestWord() now prioritizes words with letters earlier in the alphabet.
 This makes it slightly more accurate.

 • The way the program handles multiple of the same character has been made significantly more efficient.

+• The win rate is now ~88%.
+26% increase from WordleBotV1.py